You have the right to an easy-to-understand summary about a health plan’s benefits and coverage.

 Insurance companies and job-based health plans must provide you with:

 A short, plain-language Summary of Benefits and Coverage (SBC)

 A Uniform Glossary of terms used in health coverage and medical care

-You can also ask for a copy from your insurance company or group health plan at any time.
-All health plans must provide the SBC to you at important points in the enrollment process, like when you apply for or renew your policy.
+- You can ask for a copy from your insurance company or group health plan any time.
+All health plans must provide the SBC at important points in the enrollment process, like when you apply for or renew your policy.

 - You can also ask for a copy of the Uniform Glossary to help you understand words used in health coverage and medical care.